 Downtown Santa Barbara abounds with restaurants off and on State Street.
 Start your day noshing on Scandinavian-style superfood breads at Oat Bakery, the nourishing passion project of our “Live Like a Local” Downtown Santa Barbara Insider, Louise Fontana.

 If you’re struggling to choose between the many delicious options, embrace variety and graze your way through Santa Barbara’s food halls and culinary hubs.
-“Like a Local” insider Marge Cafarelli’s Santa Barbara Public Market houses favorites like Empty Bowl Gourmet Noodle Bar, Corazon Cocina and Ca’ Dario Pizzeria Veloce—and, on the sweeter side, Rori’s Artisinal Creamery.
-Kim’s Service Department (a former auto dealership and service station) is now home to buzzy food and drink hot spots Cubaneo, Shaker Mill, and Modern Times Academy of Recreational Sciences.
-Head to Mosaic Locale to try Hook & Press Donuts, Buena Onda Empanadas, and Draughtsman Aleworks.
+“Like a Local” insider Marge Cafarelli’s Santa Barbara Public Market houses favorites like Empty Bowl Gourmet Noodle Bar, Corazon Cocina and Ca’ Dario Pizzeria Veloce—and, on the sweeter side, Rori’s Artisanal Creamery.
+Kim’s Service Department (a former auto dealership and service station) is home to buzzy drink hot spots Shaker Mill and Modern Times Academy of Recreational Sciences.
+Head to Mosaic Locale to try Buena Onda Empanadas, and Draughtsman Aleworks.
 And Sevilla Square specializes in fast-casual spots like Juice Ranch, Backyard Bowls, Santa Barbara Roasting Co., D’Angelo Bakery, and Lily’s Tacos.

 Where to SHOP: